badoo/techblog/_posts/2015-08-03-lets-build-freehand-drawing-in-ios-part-3.markdown

 # Changing the stroke width

 Up until now, our stroke has been uniform in width.
-This is practical and easy to implement, but we can add final nice touch to give our feature a distinctive and playful look.
+This is practical and easy to implement, but we can add a nice touch to give our feature a distinctive and playful look.
 We will change the width of the stroke depending on how fast the user is moving the finger.

 We want to remind the user of something from the real world without emulating it perfectly, as we are not building a drawing application.
 We can even exaggerate the effect a bit to make it more interesting.

 As we are not drawing triangles, but just using higher level line drawing commands, we only have control of the width of one segment.
 So we will need to add width to our segment structure.

-The with of the current segment is inversely proportional to the speed of the movement.
+The width of the current segment is inversely proportional to the speed of the movement.
 This means the faster the user moves the finger the thinner the stroke will be.
 The velocity is supplied by the gesture recogniser, so changing our `DrawController` to use variable width is very easy.
 We just need to pass around that velocity and we can isolate the actual calculation of the width change in a free function.

 You can also see these changes [here][width1code].